 How is the STM32C0 a stepping stone to more powerful systems?

 The most astute readers will have recognized that the new STM32C0 takes essential cues from the STM32G0, which uses the same Cortex core.
 Consequently, ST ensured developers could quickly move from the STM32C0 to the STM32G0.
 For instance, the new MCU has the same single Vdd and Vss power supply line found on the STM32G0, simplifying PCB designs and reducing costs.
 The STM32C0 also includes a highly accurate internal high-speed RC oscillator at 48 MHz.
 As a result, designers don’t need to add an external one, which lowers the overall BoM.
-The two devices also share a similar ADC and timers, and a consistent pinout configuration facilitates the transition.
+The two devices also share a similar ADC and timers, and a consistent pinout configuration facilitates the move from one to the other.

 First Steps

-Finally, the STM32C0116-DK is a smaller platform that uses the STM32C011 in a DIL20 module so teams can remove and share the module from one board to the next.
-ST is therefore offering a new approach to prototyping to make workflows more practical by creating a portable and interchangeable solution.
+The STM32C0116-DK is a smaller platform that uses the STM32C011 in a DIL20 module so teams can remove and share the module from one board to the next.
+ST is, therefore, offering a new approach to prototyping to make workflows more practical by creating a portable and interchangeable solution.